Extended Range Forecast

 Images: Shutterstock/gabriel12.
 Met Éireann HQ during Storm Emma 2018

-The signal from the C3S seasonal models for Ireland during the ASO period is for slightly above average temperatures.
-Rainfall amounts are less certain with the possibility of precipitation trending near average overall.
+The signal from the C3S seasonal models for Ireland during the NDJ period is for above average temperatures.
+Rainfall amounts are less certain with the possibility of precipitation trending slightly below average overall.

-As mean temperatures during ASO are signalled to be above average overall, all three months are forecast to be between 0.2 and 1.0°C above normal, trending highest towards the end of the period.
+Mean temperatures during NDJ are signalled to be above average overall.
+Temperatures are likely to trend between 0.2 and 1.0°C above average over the three month period.

-The rainfall forecast is less certain, though there is the potential for drier spells, especially later in the period.
+The rainfall forecast is less certain, though there is the potential for drier spells, especially in December.

-The sea surface temperatures around Irish coasts are expected to be average to slightly above average during ASO, trending 0.2 to 0.5°C degrees higher than normal generally, with the highest anomalies expected in the south.
+The sea surface temperatures around Irish coasts are expected to be average to slightly above average during NDJ, trending 0.2 to 0.5°C degrees higher than normal generally, with the highest anomalies later in the period.